pharmon0/GomesHarmonTraczyk_CompArch/Lab04/README.md

 # Lab 4
+### TODO
+ - Printout stats during CPUCore Runtime
+ - Calculate final CPI from stats
+ - Populate Array Data at launch
+ - Update this list to actually include all the files with descriptions
 ## Module Briefs
 These will be filled in as they are reworked from Lab03 to Lab04.
 ### RegisterFile